sveltia/sveltia-cms/CONTRIBUTING.md

 ## Other things you can do

-Last but not least, don’t forget to star this project and spread the word so more users can benefit from a better CMS experience!
+Last but not least, don’t forget to star this project on Github and spread the word so more users can benefit from a better CMS experience!